Japan's royal family makes formal debut on Instagram as world's oldest monarchy tries to draw youth

 “It's nice we get to see a bit of their activities because we hardly know what they are doing,” said Koki Yoneura, a 21-year-old student.
 “It's good that they seem to be a bit closer to us.”

 Yukino Yoshiura, also a student, said she was excited to see more posts about Princess Aiko.
-“Aiko-sama is close to our age and just graduated from university, so I’m very happy to be able to see her images," she said while calling the princess with the respectful honorific “sama.”
+“Aiko-sama is close to our age and just graduated from university, so I’m very happy to be able to see her images," she said, using a respectful honorific to refer to the princess.

-However, both said they didn't plan on following the royal family's Instagram account.
+However, both students said they didn't plan on following the royal family's Instagram account.

 The Japanese imperial family's social media debut comes 15 years after Britain’s royal family joined X, formerly Twitter, in 2009.